How To Watch Orlando Magic-Indiana Pacers, Lineups, Injury Report, Betting Lines & More

 In this story:

-The Orlando Magic close out 2025 with a matinee, squaring off against the Pacers in the second leg of a three-game road trip that began with a heartbreaking collapse north of the border.
-They've got uncertainty surrounding the availability of guards Jalen Suggs and Desmond Bane that won't be known until closer to tip-off.

-Orlando rallied past Denver on Saturday with some brilliant second-half execution as Anthony Black led the way with a career-high 38 points and some excellent defense down the stretch.
-The Magic then got a taste of their own medicine up in Canada on Monday, squandering a 21-point lead in a 107-106 loss to the Raptors.
-Toronto went on a crucial late 13-0 run to swing the game and sealed the win when Paolo Banchero’s 3-pointer at the buzzer failed to connect.
+Orlando point guard Jalen Suggs returned on New Year’s eve following a seven-game absence but is again facing an indefinite absence following a knee knock.

+Nesmith has a chance to move back into Carlisle’s starting five since Bennedict Mathurin has been ruled out with a thumb sprain.

-The Pacers have the NBA’s worst record and don’t have much hope of landing even a play-in spot in the East, which means eyes are likely to turn to the draft lottery in 2026 and injured guard Tyrese Haliburton is unlikely to come back for even a week or two.
-The Magic haven’t won consecutive games in December but have only dropped back-to-back contests once since October.
-Suggs has been upgraded to questionable after being out since suffering a hip injury in the NBA Cup semis three weeks ago.
-Bane's status is also in doubt due to back spasms.
+The Pacers have the NBA’s worst record and don’t have much hope of landing even a play-in spot in the East, which means eyes are likely to turn to the draft lottery in 2026 and injured guard Tyrese Haliburton is unlikely to return this season.
+The Magic still haven’t won consecutive games since Dec.
+1.

-The Magic are looking to even their record this month at 7-7 while avoiding slipping to 7-10 on the road.
-Indiana is 5-16 at home, but has won just once in its last seven outings in Indianapolis.

-Aside from Black’s brilliance of late, Orlando is enthused about backup center Goga Bitadze’s return to action.
+The Magic are 11-6 at home and playing a one-off before a back-to-back at Washington and Brooklyn beginning Tuesday.
+Indiana has won only once on the road all season in 16 outings, defeating Chicago on Dec.
+5. The Pacers are on a five-game road losing streak.

+The Indiana Pacers (6-29) visit the Orlando Magic (19-16) for the second time this week and the second of three meetings this season.
+Both teams have had a tough time staying healthy, but the Magic had managed to hold the Southeast Division lead for most of the last month before being passed by Miami on Jan.
+1. Florida’s NBA teams have identical records entering Sunday’s action.

-Orlando and Indiana will square off again in Central Florida on Jan.
-4 as one of only two road games the Pacers will play prior to going on a five-game swing from Jan.
+Indiana is 4-17 against Eastern Conference foes but looking to get on track in a friendly stretch since this will be one of only two road games the Pacers will play over the next few weeks prior to going on a five-game swing from Jan.
 17-26.
-That contest will be the Magic’s first home date of 2026 and the only one until hosting the 76ers on Jan.
-9.

-This is the only time these teams will play at Gainbridge Fieldhouse this season.
-They’ll conclude their run-ins on March 23 in Orlando.
-The Magic have won five of seven over the Pacers and have claimed the series in three of the last four seasons.
-They’ve won three of the last four in Indy, including the last encounter between these teams, a 129-115 rout on April 11 in a game where both teams rested most regulars.
-Trevelin Queen, now playing in China, led the way with 25 points, while Black added 21 points, six rebounds and seven assists.
-Bennedict Mathurin led the Pacers with 20 points.

-The Magic trails the all-time series 73-57 and lost four of the first five matchups.
+The Pacers and Magic conclude this season’s run-ins on March 23 in Orlando.
+The Magic have won six of eight over the Pacers and have claimed the series in three of the last four seasons.
+Indiana leads the all-time series 73-58 and won four of the first five matchups.

 Betting Lines (via DraftKings)